elegant-scipy/elegant-scipy/markdown/ch3.markdown

 two nodes.

-The figure also shows the magic of thinking of segmentations as graphs: you can see that edges between nodes within the tiger and those outside of it are darker (higher-valued) than edges within the same object.
+The figure also shows the magic of thinking of segmentations as graphs: you can see that edges between nodes within the tiger and those outside of it are brighter (higher-valued) than edges within the same object.
 Thus, if we can cut the graph along those edges, we will get our segmentation.
 We have chosen an easy example for color-based segmentation, but the same principles hold true for